michaeln014/cse15l-lab-reports/lab3-report.md

 ![Image](Code_0510_1720_45.png)

-Here the commands `grep -e ev something.txt` and `grep -e on something.txt` are being executed. `grep -e ev something.txt` uses "ev" as a pattern to look for words with "ev" in it.
-And in `grep -e on something.txt`, it uses "on" as a pattern to look for lines containing it.
-This is useful for finding lines with complicated characters or
+Here the commands `grep -i "blood" something.txt` and `grep -i "water" something.txt` are being executed. `grep -i "blood" something.txt` looks for lines with the word "blood" in it and outputs the line "Blood is thicker than WATER?" even though blood is capitalized on that line.
+In `grep -i "water" something.txt`, the command looks for lines with the word water, and outputs the line "Blood is thicker than WATER?" even though water is in all caps on that line.
+This option is useful to look for every instance of a word in a file whether it is capitalized or not.

 Another option for `grep` is `-v`, it prompts `grep` to look for lines that don't have the specified input.
 For example in several lines of words, if `grep -v on something.txt` was called, it would look for every line that doesn't contain "on" including words that have "on" in it like "everyone".
 Two examples of `grep -v` being used are shown here: